 If you’re determined to blast debt fast, then look no further than the Woolworths Everyday Platinum credit card.
 This card features a 0% p.a. balance transfer for the 14 months, but you’ll need to make sure to clear your balance within this period to avoid being hit with the 21.99% p.a. revert rate.
 You won’t have to pay an annual fee in the first year and once you’re done clearing your debt, there’s stacks of discounts on offer, like a Woolworths $50 eGift card after you spend $150 a month for 3 months and apply before January 31 2019.

 If you’re after a card that keeps costs to a minimum, you should give the cua Low Rate credit card a look.
 The Low Rate credit card has a 0% balance transfer for 13 months and doesn’t charge a fee to move your balance across.
-There’s no annual fee in the first year and a low purchase rate of 11.99% for when you’re done paying off debt, making this a great low cost option.
+There’s no annual fee in the first year and a low purchase rate of 11.99% for when you’re done paying off debt (thought the cash advance rate is higher), making this a great low cost option.

 Debt consolidation loans